Why AI Adoption Stalls — And the Waves Model That Breaks Through It

 The mistake clients make is running one strong wave, declaring victory, and going quiet.
 Adoption then reverts.
 The behaviour you want is planned, scheduled, named waves — six to twelve months published on the company calendar so the team understands this is the new operating cadence, not a temporary push.

-Twenty-one interventions, grouped into five categories.
-Each has been used at scale by named companies.
-You won’t run all of them.
-You’ll pick a sequenced subset based on your archetype mix.
+You won’t run all of them — you’ll pick a sequenced subset based on your archetype mix.
+If you only do three things, do these:

 Raise the Floor (mandate-led)

 1. The Shopify Hiring Filter.
 Before any new headcount request is approved, the requesting manager must demonstrate why AI cannot do the work.
-This is the single most powerful mandate intervention because it changes managerial behaviour, not just individual contributor behaviour.
+The single most powerful mandate intervention because it changes managerial behaviour, not just individual contributor behaviour.
 Managers who weren’t using AI start using it the moment they want to grow their team.

 2. The AI-First Week.
-A scheduled week where every team member is required to attempt AI as the first port of call for every task — every email, every document, every analysis.
+A scheduled week where every team member is required to attempt AI as the first port of call for every task.
 At the end of the week, each person submits the three tasks where AI worked best and the three where it didn’t.
 Across our engagements, post-week usage typically settles 2–3x higher than baseline because the habit and the in-house prompt library are now built.

 3. AI competency in performance reviews.
-Add a small but real component (10–15% of review weight) on demonstrated AI usage and AI-driven productivity improvements.
-The signal matters more than the score.
-Quiet Refusers cannot sustain the gap between rhetoric and behaviour when there’s a review pen on it.
+A small but real component (10–15% of review weight) on demonstrated AI usage.
+Quiet Refusers cannot sustain the gap between rhetoric and behaviour once there’s a review pen on it.

 4. Subtraction.
-Remove the alternative.
 If you’ve licensed an AI tool to replace a manual process, retire the manual process on a published date.
 Most adoption failures aren’t because the new tool is bad — they’re because the old tool is still available.

 5. Output-first requirements.
-Where appropriate, require that certain deliverables include a “prompts used” or “AI-assisted” section.
-Not as surveillance — as normalisation.
+Require certain deliverables to include a “prompts used” or “AI-assisted” section.
+Normalisation, not surveillance.

 Social Proof (peer-led)

 6. AI Pioneers Network.
 A peer-nominated cohort of 5–10% of the workforce, formally recognised, given extra training, time allocation, and visibility.
 They aren’t trainers — they’re the people their colleagues go to with “stupid questions.”
 Citi, PwC and Tyson Foods have all scaled this pattern to thousands.
-The key design choice: Pioneers must have allocated time (typically 10% of working hours) and a named leadership sponsor.
+Make-or-break design choices: Pioneers must have allocated time (typically 10% of working hours) and a named leadership sponsor.
 Volunteer-only programmes burn out within 90 days.

 7. Show-and-Tell rituals.
-A recurring 30-minute slot — weekly or fortnightly, on the calendar, with the CEO or department head visibly present — where 2–3 people demo something they did with AI that week.
-Demos must include the prompt, not just the output.
-The prompt is the transferable asset.
+A recurring 30-minute slot, on the calendar, with the CEO or department head visibly present, where 2–3 people demo what they did with AI that week.
+Demos must include the prompt, not just the output — the prompt is the transferable asset.

 8. Reverse mentoring pairs.
-Pair a senior leader (low fluency, high authority) with a junior employee (high fluency, low authority).
+A senior leader (low fluency, high authority) paired with a junior employee (high fluency, low authority).
 Thirty minutes a week.
-This kills the most damaging adoption pattern — leaders who say AI matters but don’t visibly use it.
+Kills the worst adoption pattern: leaders who say AI matters but don’t visibly use it.

 9. Shared prompt library.
 A curated, role-tagged repository of prompts that have worked inside your business, in your tone, with your data.
-The single highest-leverage artefact you can build.
-It shortens time-to-first-win from days to minutes.
-Maintain it actively — stale prompt libraries are worse than no library.
+The single highest-leverage artefact you can build — shortens time-to-first-win from days to minutes.

 10. #ai-wins channel.
 A dedicated Slack or Teams channel where any AI win, with prompts attached, gets shared.
 Low friction, high frequency.
-Pair with a monthly digest sent company-wide.
+Pair with a monthly digest.

 Skill Uplift (capability-led)

 11. 1:1 coaching for stragglers.
-Identified low-usage individuals get a 60-minute working session with a Pioneer or an embedded consultant — on their actual tasks, not a generic training class.
+Identified low-usage individuals get a 60-minute working session with a Pioneer or embedded consultant on their actual tasks — not a generic training class.
 The 85% Rule is at its strongest in 1:1 mode.

 12. Office Hours.
-A standing weekly drop-in, in person where possible, where anyone can bring a real task and work through it with an expert.
-Deliberately low bar to attend — it removes the “I should know this by now” embarrassment that suppresses help-seeking.
+A standing weekly drop-in where anyone can bring a real task and work through it with an expert.
+Deliberately low bar to attend — removes the “I should know this by now” embarrassment that suppresses help-seeking.

 13. Promptathons.
 A facilitated half- or full-day event where cross-functional teams build prompts and small workflows for real business problems.
-Used by Netskope and many others.
-Output: a stack of validated, in-house prompts.
-Side benefit: it surfaces high-potential Pioneers you didn’t know you had.
+Side benefit: surfaces high-potential Pioneers you didn’t know you had.

 14. Workflow audits.
 An embedded consultant or trained Pioneer sits with a team for a half-day, watches the actual work, identifies the 5–10 highest-frequency tasks ripe for AI, and builds the prompts with the team in the room.
-This is the most effective single intervention for The Overloaded, because it converts AI from “another thing to learn” to “the thing that’s giving me Friday afternoon back.”
+The most effective single intervention for The Overloaded, because it converts AI from “another thing to learn” to “the thing that’s giving me Friday afternoon back.”

 Incentive (reward-led)

 15. Outcome KPIs, not usage KPIs.
-Don’t measure prompts-per-week past Day 60.
-Measure hours-saved-per-team, throughput-per-FTE, cycle-time-on-X. Usage metrics drive gaming; outcome metrics drive real adoption.
+Past Day 60, switch from prompts-per-week to hours-saved-per-team, throughput-per-FTE, cycle-time-on-X. Usage metrics drive gaming; outcome metrics drive real adoption.

 16. Time-saved league tables.
 Per-team, monthly, published.
-Lightly competitive.
 Pair with a small budget the winning team can spend on what they want.

 17. Recognition rituals.
 Quarterly “AI MVP” awards.
 Mentions in board reports.
-Internal newsletter features.
 Cost: zero.
-Effect: disproportionate, especially on Quiet Refusers — it makes the gap visible.
+Effect: disproportionate on Quiet Refusers — makes the gap visible.

 Feedback Loops